Winter in Busan, 2010

-After Jjimjilbang and lunch, we drop by home to wrap ourself with thicker winter jacket before took a bus to Haeundae beach.
+After lunch we drop by home to wrap ourself with thicker winter jacket before took a bus to Haeundae beach.
 When the local Koreans talk about Busan, they will first think about Haeundae - that's how this Haeundae beach represent Busan.
 It was winter when we were here, so there were not many people around if compared with the peak season in summer when hundred thousands of people flocked to the beach.

 While at the west side of Haeundae beach is Dongbaekseom and Nurimaru APEC House - the place where 2005 APEC Conference was held.
 Dongbaekseom has a beautiful park with breathtaking scenery.
 Around Haeundae, accommodations from star rated hotels, motels to private guesthouses is mushrooming nowadays.

 Take photos of our shadow at Haeundae beach.
-A signature photo were most of the couples would do at the beach! lol.
+A signature photo were most of the couples would do at the beach!

 How to get here:

-[Bus] From Busan Station, take bus no.1003, get off at Haeundae Beach stop.
+[By Bus] From Busan Station, take bus no.1003, get off at Haeundae Beach stop.

-[Subway] Haeundae Station (Busan Subway Line 2), Exit 5 or 7 - Walk straight for about 500m.
+[By Subway] Alight Haeundae Station (Busan Subway Line 2), Exit 5 or 7 - Walk straight for about 500m.